8. Example Manifests

 - Use HTTPS, DDS, or file URIs interchangeably — the

-urischeme is transport-agnostic. - Assets should prefer registered MIME types for interoperability.
+urischeme is transport-agnostic. - Assets should prefer registered media types for interoperability.

 Summary

 Manifests give every SpatialDDS resource a compact, self-describing identity.
-They express what exists, where it is, and how to reach it — without version-negotiation clutter or legacy fields.
+They express what exists, where it is, and how to reach it.